 However, whether it is offering a compelling enough alternative to Intel-based systems to convince organisations to procure AMD once again remains to be seen.

 “The platform needs to be flexible enough for them and their partners to find segments where they can differentiate.
-That’s essential when you come back in after so long,” Abbot adds.
+That’s essential when you come back in after so long,” says Abbot.

-The firm already seems to have strong support with Dell using the chips in some of its upcoming 14G PowerEdge server line-up, while Supermicro has a whole portfolio of EPYC-based systems, including a version of its BigTwin high-density enclosure that fits four nodes into a 2U chassis.
+The firm already seems to have strong support, with Dell using the chips in its upcoming 14G PowerEdge server line-up, while Supermicro has a whole portfolio of EPYC-based systems, including a version of its BigTwin high-density enclosure that fits four nodes into a 2U chassis.

-At the EPYC launch event in mid-June 2017, AMD was also joined by VMware, who said EPYC should enable even greater consolidation for virtual machines, and Microsoft, who set out its plans to become the first global cloud provider to offer infrastructure services based on EPYC systems.
+At the EPYC launch event in June 2017, AMD was also joined by VMware, which said EPYC should enable even greater consolidation for VMs, and Microsoft, which set out its plans to become the first global cloud provider to offer infrastructure services based on EPYC systems.
 But a lot may come down to price, and now we know how much EPYC chips will cost, at least insofar as their starting price.

 “You can’t fool anybody when it comes to the datacentre.
 You run the applications, you look at what it costs to get that work done, and that drives your assessment of how successful your product will be.”